Collector Group Configuration

 Enter a name to identify this Collector Group (up to 31 characters).
 The name is case-sensitive and must be unique.
 Use only letters, numbers, spaces, hyphens, and underscores.

 Indicates the total storage quota for firewall logs that the Collector Group receives and the available space.

 Click the storage quota link to set the storage Quota(%) and expiration period (Max Days) for the following log types:

 To use the default settings, click Restore Defaults.

 Enter the minimum log retention period in days (1–2,000) that Panorama maintains across all Log Collectors in the Collector Group.
 If the current date minus the date of the oldest log is less than the defined minimum retention period, Panorama generates a System log as an alert violation.

 Collector Group Members

 Add the Log Collectors that will be part of this Collector Group (up to 16).
 You can add any of the Log Collectors that are available in the PanoramaManaged Collectors page.
-All the Log Collectors for any particular Collector Group must be the same model: all M-100 appliances, all M-500 appliances, or all Panorama virtual appliances.
+All the Log Collectors for any particular Collector Group must be the same model: for example, all M-500 appliances or all Panorama virtual appliances.